GodotSteam/GodotSteam/docs/tutorials/leaderboards.md

 Just like uploading, downloading scores does not require a leaderboard handle to be included if you are using the internally stored one.
 You will noticed, as I mentioned above, that ***downloadLeaderboardEntriesForUsers()*** only takes an array of users' Steam IDs as it's other argument whereas ***downloadLeaderboardEntries()*** has quite a few others; which we will cover right now.

 The first argument the index of entries you are starting with; this is usually 1 for your first request.
 The second argument is the last index to retrieve; there isn't a listed cap to this number but make it something you can display easily like 10 or so.
-The third argument is the type of data request; <a href="https://partner.steamgames.com/doc/api/ISteamUserStats#ELeaderboardDataRequest" target="_blank">you can read more details about it in the SDK documentation</a>.
+The third argument is the type of data request; [you can read more details about it in the SDK documentation](https://partner.steamgames.com/doc/api/ISteamUserStats#ELeaderboardDataRequest){ target="_blank" }.
 For a quick overview:

 - 0 - Used for a sequential range by leaderboard rank.
 - 1 - Used to get entries relative to the user's entry.
 You may want to use negatives for the start to get entries before the user's.